Skip to main content

 Only users with an Admin connection role can enable AccessBoost on content unless an Admin user enables the setting Non-administrators can enable AccessBoost on content in the Admin > Content Permissions settings.

-AccessBoost Scenarios by Level
+AccessBoost scenarios by level

 LevelDescriptionEnabledDisabled